igorline/slither_wiki/Property-generation.md

 As you can see, the unit tests detect some of the bugs.

-### 4. Run the property tests with Echidna
+### Step 4.
+Run the property tests with Echidna

 ```
 $ echidna-test . --contract TestERC20BuggyTransferable --config echidna_config.yaml
 ```

 ## Scenarios

 `slither-prop` contains different scenarios that can be specified with the `--scenario NAME` flag.

-Available scenarios:
+Here are the available scenarios:
 ```
 #################### ERC20 ####################
 Transferable - Test the correct tokens transfer